 Young children might love to get stuck in and want to play with the compost and seeds, which is to be encourage of course, but isn’t necessarily good for getting your little seeds off to the best start.
 So, for very young children, think about setting up a play zone, with a tray of compost and some trowels to dig with, so they can enjoy lots of messy fun along side you, while you do most of the actual planting.

 Check out all the information on your seed packets, which gives you so much to chat and learn about: perennials and annuals, why some plants have to wait until later in the year to be planted outside, what conditions are best suited to your plants….

 Take a good look at your seeds and maybe take photographs or sketch them.
 There are so many different shapes, sizes and colours to discover.
 My kids like to guess what each kind of seed is going to look like before they open the packets.

 Count out the seeds and place the right number in each pot.

 Let your children write their own seed labels – the perfect way to use writing practice for a real, practical purpose.

-Hop through to take a sneak peek inside The Garden Classroom and download your copy.
+Hop through to take a sneak peek inside my The Garden Classroom book.